-The Assessor sets the value of the tangible assets possessed by more than 13,000 businesses operating in San Mateo County, thereby establishing their taxable value.
-The Assessor also sets the value of 2,180 boats and 445 private aircraft owned here.
+The assessor determines the taxable value of the tangible assets possessed by more than 12,100 businesses operating in San Mateo County.
+The assessor also sets the value of 2,219 boats and 469 private aircraft owned here.

 Business Personal Property.
 Unlike real property, business personal property is reappraised annually.
 If a business owner has taxable personal property with an aggregate cost of \$100,000 or more on January 1, or if the assessor has requested that a business property statement (Form 571-L) be filed, the business property owner is required by law to file the statement by April 1 of each year, detailing the costs of all supplies, equipment, fixtures, leasehold improvements, land improvements, and land, as well as other requested information for each business location.
 The completed property statement should be received by our office no later than 5:00 p.m. on May 7.
 Each year, we mail out about 7,100 property statements and about 4,000 notices to file the statement electronically.
 Business owners have the option to file their statements electronically, thereby reducing our printing and postage costs.
-Last year, about 4,000 businesses filed electronically.
+Last year, about 4,700 businesses filed electronically.

 Marine Vessels.
-We assess the value of almost 2,200 water vessels.
+We assess the value of over 2,200 water vessels.
 They range from personal watercraft to commercial fishing vessels.
 Most vessels are either registered with the California Department of Motor Vehicles or have certificates issued by the US Coast Guard.

 General Aircraft.
-The 327 general aircraft that we assess are located among three airports: San Francisco International, Half Moon Bay, and San Carlos.
+The 315 general aircraft that we assess are located among three airports: San Francisco International, Half Moon Bay, and San Carlos.
 Aircraft range from small two-seat single engine propeller airplanes to corporate jets.
 General aircraft are registered with the Federal Aviation Administration.